Our aim in the Artist Series at St. Paul’s is to present concerts of the highest quality, reflecting the beauty of our great Creator in artistry.

 Christian is the Director of Music and Organist at St. Paul’s, and will present a recital of Bach, Dupré, and.
 Naji Hakim

-Erika Shafer
+Erika Schafer

 December 17 | 12:05 pm